-Based at the Watershed Media Centre in central Bristol, the National Co-ordinating Centre for Public Engagement [NCCPE] was established in 2008 as part of the Beacons for Public Engagement Initiative.
+Based in Bush House in central Bristol, the National Co-ordinating Centre for Public Engagement [NCCPE] was established in 2008 as part of the Beacons for Public Engagement Initiative.
 Funded by the four UK Funding Councils, Research Councils UK and the Wellcome Trust the NCCPE helps inspire and support universities to engage with the public.

 The NCCPE team

-The NCCPE is a core team of six, headed by Director Paul Manners and based in Bristol at the Watershed Media Centre in Bristol’s Harbourside.
+The NCCPE is a core team of six, headed by Director Paul Manners and based in Bristol at Bush House in Bristol’s Harbourside.
 We also have a team of associates who work alongside us to support universities in their engagement work.